elkorn/afronski.github.io/_posts/2015-10-05-sicp-in-clojure-chapter-4.md

           (assert false "Unknown procedure type in `my-apply`.")))
 {% endhighlight %}

 Even without exact definitions of the used functions, code is pretty self-explanatory.
 As we can see *evaluation* requires in certain cases an *application*, and *application* requires *evaluation* of function *body* and *arguments*.
-They are often expressed as a *yin-yang* symbol, because they are complement each other.
+They are often expressed as a *yin-yang* symbol, because they are complementing each other.

 ### Different evaluation models

-Instead of *reimplementing* different evaluation models, I have prepared different examples of such, built on top of *Clojure* standard library (or sometimes with additional custom facility).
+Instead of *reimplementing* different evaluation models, I have prepared different examples of such, built on top of *Clojure* standard library (or sometimes with additional custom facilities).
 We will start with the concept which we already know from the previous chapter.

 #### Laziness